 Enjoy these opportunities to connect with other parents and discuss shared challenges:

 Wondering if your child is experimenting with drugs or alcohol?
 Striving to create balance in your household and manage family and student stress?
 Seeking guidance about rule setting and boundaries around social media and technology?
 Families Connected Parent Chat is held every Monday and is a free support group led by a licensed professional from the Thelma McMillen Center at Torrance Memorial Medical Center.
 This free support group is open to all parents.
 No registration necessary.

 First Monday of the month in June, July and August, 10 – 11 a.m.

 Families Connected Speaker Series – now available as a virtual event!

-To register for the Families Connected Speaker Series as well as other parent engagement opportunities, please visit www.southbayfamiliesconnected.org.
+To register for the Families Connected Speaker Series, view past events and for more information about other parent engagement opportunities, please visit www.southbayfamiliesconnected.org.

 Families Connected Parent Advisory Group

 In the 2017-2018 school year, Beach Cities Health District and South Bay Families Connected convened the Families Connected Parent Advisory Group.
 This group, composed of parent representatives from Hermosa Beach City School District, Manhattan Beach Unified School District and Redondo Beach Unified School District, meets quarterly to discuss current youth-related issues and pertinent topics at individual school sites, district-wide and throughout the Beach Cities community.